anshigupta18/BreastCancer-R-Analysis/README.md

 ![Texture Mean by Diagnosis - Boxplot](images/texture-mean-by-diagnosis-boxplot1.png)
 ![Concavity Worst by Diagnosis - Boxplot](images/Concavity-Worst-by-Diagnosis-boxplot2.png)
 ![Correlation Heatmap](images/heatmap.png)

+## Data Interpretation
+-The histogram shows that malignant tumors tend to have larger cell radii, while benign tumors mostly fall in the smaller range.
+-The boxplot of texture mean indicates that malignant tumors generally have higher variation in texture, making them more distinct from benign ones.
+-The boxplot of concavity worst reveals that malignant tumors have more irregular and jagged cell edges, while benign ones remain smoother.
+-The heatmap highlights strong correlations between features like radius, perimeter, and area, suggesting these measurements together play a key role in identifying tumor type.

 ## How to Run
 1. Clone this repository